 The Nebraska Wesleyan Residential Education program provides an environment that supports the institution’s mission.
-More than residential facilities, the residential environment cultivates the academic and social achievement as well as growth of all residents.
+More than residential facilities, the residential environment cultivates the academic and social achievement as well as the growth of all residents.

 All students living on campus have certain rights and responsibilities.
 Responsibility is not simply knowing and obeying written rules and regulations, it also means contributing to a positive experience for the group respecting the rights of others and differing points of view, personal integrity, refraining from causing harm to another person or to property, and living a purposeful and productive life in the community.